mitydigital/statamic-tinymce-cloud/README.md

 #### 4. Update your TinyMCE Cloud fieldtype instances

 Edit each Blueprint where you're using a TinyMCE Cloud fieldtype, and edit its configuration.
-From your list of Configuration Options, select the configuration you want to use for that instance.
+From your list of Configuration Options, select the configuration you want to use for that instance, and Save.

+*Optional:* If you like to keep things clean, you may want to manually edit each Blueprint yaml file and remove the `init` property from the v1.x version of the addon.
+It's no longer used in v2.x, and won't cause harm if it is left there, but for cleanliness, you may want to remove it.

+#### 5. Optional: Update Roles

+If you want to restrict access to the TinyMCE Cloud configuration view, you can update your roles to add/remove the "View TinyMCE Cloud configuration" permission.

 Phew, done all that?
 You're now good to go.

+---

 ## Configuration